hbc/dc_2016_04/lessons/09_automating_workflow.md

 	bwa aln data/ref_genome/ecoli_rel606.fasta data/trimmed_fastq/$fq >  results/sai/$base.aligned.sai

+### Assigning ouput file locations to variables
-3. We can go a step further in flexibility.
+We can go a step further in flexibility.
 Since we've already created our output directories, we can now specify all of the paths for our output files in their proper locations.
 We will assign various **filenames and location to variables** both for convenience but also to make it easier to see what  is going on in the command below.

 ```bash